MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/create-quotes-sales-professional.md

 After you activate the quote, you can create an invoice from it.
 More information: [Create and manage invoices in Dynamics 365 Sales Professional](create-invoices.md)

 > [!NOTE]
 > In Sales Professional, the Quote-Order-Invoice functionality is simplified to generate an invoice directly from a quote.
 Therefore, the **Create Order** button isn't available on the Quote form.
-However, you can create an order by selecting **Orders** in the site map.

 ## Create a new quote